On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Explicit calculations for the modular curves

 $\Box$

-\nn {\bf Theorem.} \emph{Let $N$ be a square free integer having at least two different prime factors and $(N,6)=1$.
+\nn {\bf Theorem.} \emph{Let $N$ be a square-free integer having at least two different prime factors and satisfying $(N,6)=1$.
 Let $\calX_0(N)$ be the minimal regular model of the modular curve $X_0(N)$ and $g_N$ its genus.
 Then the arithmetic self-intersection number of its dualizing sheaf equipped with the Arakelov metric is bounded from above by

 where $\kappa_\circ \in \RR$ is an absolute constant independent of $N$. }